apache/arrow/docs/source/developers/java/building.rst

 To start working on Arrow in IntelliJ, just open the `java/` subdirectory of the Arrow repository.

-* For JDK 8 consider to disable `error-prone` profile to project build successfully.
+* For JDK 8, disable the ``error-prone`` profile to build the project successfully.
-* For JDK 11 project build successfully with all profiles enabled by default.
+* For JDK 11, the project should build successfully with the default profiles.

 Common Errors
 =============